Who are we and what do we do?

 Assessors also provide a service to the community by providing access to property field cards, official tax maps, ownership information and property valuations.
 You can find this information through our online Property Viewer.
 The Assessors also has the responsibility of granting abatements of excise tax.

-- Provide information to the Mayor, Board of Selectmen, Manager, and Councilors regarding growth, excess levy and classification of real property.
+- Provide information to the Mayor, and Councilors regarding growth, excess levy and classification of real property.